Distributed Koopman Learning with Incomplete Measurements: Numerical Simulations

 \section{Numerical Simulations}

-In this section, we apply the proposed algorithm to identify the dynamics of a simple lunar lander example from Openai Gym \cite{brockman2016openai} which has a 6-dimensional system state and a 2-dimensional control input with execution noise generated by the normal distribution.
-A network consisting of $5$ agents is considered and illustrated in Fig. \ref{fig:illustration}, where the self-arcs are not shown for simplicity.
+In this section, we apply the proposed algorithm to identify the dynamics of a simple Lunar Lander example from OpenAI Gym \cite{brockman2016openai}, which has a $6$-dimensional system state and a $2$-dimensional control input.
+The training data are generated using control inputs sampled uniformly from the range $[-1,-1]'$ and $[1,1]'$ with a fixed interval of $0.1$ seconds.

-{\bf Experiment Setup.} During the simulation, the system states-inputs data is observed within a fixed $0.1$s time interval and the execution noise is generated from normal distribution.
-We build the DNN observable function $g_i(\cdot,\theta_i): \mathbb{R}^6 \rightarrow \mathbb{R}^8$ with $3$ hidden layers \emph{ReLu()} that contains $300$, $200$, and $100$ nodes respectively.
-We train the DNN using the optimizer \emph{Adam} \cite{kingma2014adam} with \emph{learning rate = 1e-3} and \emph{weight decay rate = 1e-4}.
-Then $\mathcal{B}_\tau$ is observed with $\beta = 20$.
-For both algorithm DDKL and DDKL-1, observation matrices $C_i$ regarding agent $i$ are defined as $C_1 = $, $C_2 = $, $C_3 = $, $C_4 = $, and $C_5 = $.

-{\bf Results Analysis.} It can be observed that both DDKL and DDKL-1 can estimate the system states with reasonable estimation errors and the algorithm DDKL can achieve smaller estimations as mentioned in Remark \ref{remark3}.
-Besides that, DDKL can achieve the consensus of the dynamics matrices $A_{i,\tau}, B_{i,\tau}, H_{i,\tau}$ compared to DDKL-1.
+\textbf{Experiment Setup.} We consider a MAS in Fig.~\ref{fig:MAS}, where the observation matrices $C_i$ regarding each agent $i$ are defined as: For all agents in the MAS, the DNN observable function $\boldsymbol{g}_i(\cdot,\boldsymbol{\theta}_i): \mathbb{R}^{n_i} \rightarrow \mathbb{R}^{12}$ is implemented with three hidden layers of $100$, $64$, and $32$ nodes, respectively, using the $ReLU$ activation function.
+The DNN is trained using the \emph{Adam} optimizer \cite{kingma2014adam} with a \emph{learning rate} of $10^{-5}$ and a \emph{weight decay rate} of $10^{-8}$.
+The proposed method is evaluated against the centralized deep Koopman operator (DKO) \cite{dk}, which serves as the benchmark and relies on fully observed states to achieve \eqref{eq_DKO}.
+For the centralized DKO, a DNN $\boldsymbol{g}(\cdot,\boldsymbol{\theta}): \mathbb{R}^6 \rightarrow \mathbb{R}^{12}$ with the same architecture, training data, and training parameters as the proposed method is employed.